Category: Encyclopedia of the Eye

 STRABISMUS (SQUINTING)

 Strabismus or squinting is a disorder of the position of eyes and visual function, at which it is not possible to direct both visual lines towards a fixed point.
-Normally, when an object is observed, images of both eyes fall simultaneously into the point of central vision of the eye.
-However, if both eyes are […]
+Normally, […]

 Read more »